Disrupting the Map: Strategies for Funding Cultural Sovereignty in the Global South

 How are multiple Souths enmeshed/implicated in each other?

-Ananya Chatterjea Anaya Dance Theater
+Ananya Chatterjea Anaya Dance Theater (ADT)

 Ashe Helm-Hernandez — Director for Philanthropic Organizing, Funders for LGBTQ Issues

-Ashe Helm-Hernandez has lived in Atlanta and worked on organizing there, but Ashe now works in Louisville where there is more resistance to the work Ashe is doing.
+Ashe Helm-Hernandez has lived in Atlanta and worked on organizing there, but Ashe now works in Louisville, where there is more resistance to the work Ashe is doing.
 The Trans Future Funding Campaign, TFFC Steering Committee, raised 10 million dollars, and they try to make sure they know who they are working with in their grants.
 Part of this entails giving without saying it should be done in certain ways with certain outcomes; instead, let the people and organizations they give funds to determine what the people need.

 Philanthropic Organizing distributes funds to many groups and serves as an intermediary for these organization in the south: Funds for Trans Generations, Out in the South, Campaign for Southern Equality, Queer Mobilization Fund, Third Wave Fund, Astraea, Transgender Strategy Center, and the Trans Justice Funding Project.